adrpar/asciidoctor-confluence-adf/README.md

 - Automatically handles inline formatting (e.g., bold, italic, links).
 - Generates structured JSON for use in Confluence or other Atlassian tools.

+> **Note:**
+> This project has been created with the support of large language models (LLMs).
+> As a result, some code may reflect an iterative or "vibe coding" style.
+> The codebase will be gradually cleaned up and refactored for clarity and maintainability.

 ## Installation

 To install the necessary dependencies, run the following command: